 Arrange a Class Visit

-Students in grades five, six, seven, eight, and ten are invited to the Governor's School each year to rotate through age-appropriate activities.
-The visiting students have fun investigating aspects of genetics and blood typing, enjoy applying math facts to solve computer games, and excitedly conduct experiments in physics and chemistry.
+Students in grades three, four, five, six, seven, eight, and ten are invited to the Governor's School each year to rotate through age-appropriate activities.
+The visiting students have fun investigating aspects of genetics and blood typing, enjoy applying math facts to concepts common in coding and game design, and excitedly conduct experiments in physics and chemistry.

 Example Activities